 How long should you develop antibodies?

-This will be monitored throughout the trial period, for more than one year.
-Each visit will check my antibodies and immune cells.
+This will be monitored throughout the trial period, for over a year.
+Each of the visits will check my antibodies and immune cells.

 You did some research on technology?